The Gunpowder Plot*

 That is why we had them all dragged on sleds like in the picture at

-The man riding his horse which dragged his sled simply took a longer route and ducked into a
+The man riding the horse which dragged his sled simply took a longer route and ducked into a

-side street where the real plotter replaced Guy Fawkes.
+side street where one of the real plotters replaced Guy Fawkes.
 A couple

 of sharp turns on the way to the execution rolled the sled over

 several times and that made his face so bloody no one could tell

 him from Guy.
 The noise from the crowd covered his moans of 'I'm not Guy Fawkes'.
 He was killed by the ride to the gallows.
 This is why all the accounts state that Guy did not kick which is an involuntary action when a person is strangled by hanging.

 Other of our secret agents who had infiltrated the plot got out of being executed by different methods such as swaping